Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * README "à la github" where you can create a README.md in a wiki markup and used as a source for the webpage at gitorious.
 That would allow users from github to share more easily with gitorious.org. http://github.com/guides/readme-formatting
 * add headers to watch notification emails, in order to make it easier to filter notification to mailbxoes according to project, committer, etc. pretty much like bugzilla does in its notification
 * add graph page for project/repository statistics
-* In the source tiew of a repository show latest commit date and message for each file in the list (just like github).
-This gives users a fast way to see which files have been modified lately.
+* In the source tiew of a repository show last commit date and message for each file in the list (just like github).
+This gives users a fast way to see which files have been modified.